LLNL/CompilerGPT/README.md

 ## LLMTools Library

-The `llmtools` branch contains a C++ library that factors out basic elements of interacting with LLMs.
+The `llmtools` branch contains a C++ dynamic library that factors out basic elements of interacting with LLMs.
 This library provides a clean interface for creating conversation histories, appending prompts, querying LLMs, and processing responses.
 A test driver (`test-llmtools.bin`) demonstrates simple usage of the library.

 ### Robustness